Fitness Programs for Seniors: How to Exercise Without Overexertion

 Have you been looking at ways to live a longer, healthier, and happier life?
 If so, you’re not alone.

-Physical fitness is a great way that people of all ages can improve their overall quality of life.
-In fact, Healthline reported that regular physical activity keeps you healthy and adds years to your life.
+Physical fitness is a great way for people of all ages to improve their overall quality of life.
+Healthline reported that regular physical activity keeps you healthy and adds years to your life.
+In fact, their report states that as few as 15 minutes of exercise per day could help individuals add an additional three years to their lifespan.

 Of course, physical fitness is just that – physical.
-One concern surrounding senior workouts is that exercises may leave you feeling fatigued, out of breath, and in a lot of discomfort.
-Other pain points are that seniors are more susceptible to falling than other age groups, and that more than 50% of people over 65 experience joint pain.
+One concern surrounding fitness programs for seniors is that exercises may leave you feeling fatigued, out of breath, and in a lot of discomfort.
+There’s also the reality that seniors are more susceptible to falls than other age groups, and that more than 50% of adults over 65 experience joint pain.

 Why Should Seniors Exercise?

-No matter how old you are, it’s extremely important to stay physically active.
-A consistent workout routine has several health benefits.
-According to Mayo Clinic, physical activity reduces the risk and worsening of chronic diseases such as:
+No matter your age, staying physically active is incredibly important.
+A consistent workout routine offers a wide range of health benefits.
+According to Mayo Clinic, regular physical activity can reduce the risk and slow the progression of chronic conditions such as:

 • Dementia